SVJayanthi/QuantumNeuralNetwork/README.md

 ## Author
 Sravan Jayanthi

-## Density Functional Theory
+## Machine Learning with Density Functional Theory
-The famous Nagel-Schreckenberg model, known for its use of Original Monte Carlo to model random driver behavior in traffic, was recreated using Java to gain a greater understanding of the application of Monte Carlo theory.
-The simulation was setup with a random variable that would influence the motion of driver behavior.
-Eventually, the distribution of cars deviates from the starting conditions due to the influence of the random variable.
-The motion of the cars are governed by four rules: each car seeks to increase speed, their speed cannot exceed the speed limit, they must slow down if there is a car ahead, and the probability p of the car slowing down.
-In each time step, the cars operate on these rules and are repeated until the simulation is complete.
-The final rule, the reduction of speed randomly, is where driver behavior will be simulated in causing potential traffic jams.
+The purpose of developing a neural network forcefield model is to represent the potential energy surface of molecular interactions.
+It has notable performance and memory benefits as opposed to performing Density Functional Thoery simulations with the drawbacks of requiring a large training set and potential for error in predicting reaction energies.
+The model takes atomic images that describe the energy configuration and atomic coordinates of entities involved in the reaction as input.
+The model uses two descriptors, radial and angular Guassian functions.
+The output is ultimately the predicted reaction energy and forces experienced by the atoms.

 ## Description
 This folder contains the two scripts, the forcefield, the training data, the testing data, and the outputted validation plots for the neural network model.
+The main libraries used are the AMP (Atomistic Machine-learning Package) and AST (Atomic Simulation Environment).

 *neural.py- script to train the model